Tochemey/goakt/docs/actor/actor-system.md

 - `NoSender().Tell(pid, msg)` — Fire-and-forget.
 - `NoSender().Ask(ctx, pid, msg, timeout)` — Request-response; actor must call `ctx.Response(resp)`.

+For processes that do not run an actor system (CLI, API server, batch job), use the [Client](../advanced/client.md) package to connect to the cluster and send messages by actor name.

 See [Messaging](messaging.md).

 ### Scheduling